Keeper-Security/Commander/README.md

 ```

 Note: replace /Path/to/folder with the path to your working directory
-and replace 10 with the number of seconds between tasks.
+and replace 600 with the number of seconds between runs.

-3. In /Path/to/folder/my_script.sh create a file like this:
+3. In /Path/to/folder/ create a script my_script.sh like this:

 ```
 vi my_script.sh